 Internet explorer group policy

-In case the internet explorer group policy shows that the user has the correct Internet Explorer but the TLS 1.2 isn’t set up, then the user can follow the required steps.
+In case the internet explorer group policy shows that you have the correct Internet Explorer but the TLS 1.2 isn’t set up, then you can follow the required steps.

-- And then right click the QuickBooks icon
+- And then hit a right click on the QuickBooks icon.

-- The user will be required to have the latest release of QuickBooks desktop version.
-The user needs to ensure that they have the fully up to date with the latest patches, always.
+- It is required to have the latest release of QuickBooks desktop version.
+You need to ensure that they have the fully up to date with the latest patches, always.

-- The user might use Intuits TLS 1.2 readiness tool on any system with updated version of QuickBooks.
+- You might use Intuits TLS 1.2 readiness tool on any system with updated version of QuickBooks.
 This will help in finding out whether it is ready to use the security layer.

-- If the tool indicates that the system is not ready, then the user needs to review the details and make the required changes
+- If the tool indicates that the system is not ready, then you need to review the details and make the required changes.

 - Admin access and privileges is a must, to have the best internet security settings.